astronomer/docs/learn/airflow-ui.md

 ### Graph

-The **Graph** tab shows a  graph visualization of the tasks and dependencies in your DAG, including [Airflow datasets](airflow-datasets.md) a DAG is scheduled on or updates.
+The **Graph** tab shows a  graph visualization of the tasks and dependencies in your DAG, including [Apache Airflow® datasets](airflow-datasets.md) a DAG is scheduled on or updates.
 If you select a task or task group instance in a DAG grid column, the graph highlights and zooms to the selected task.
 You can also navigate complex DAGs using **Filter Tasks** option and the minimap.
 This view is useful to explore the DAG structure and task dependencies.

 ![Gif showing how to navigate the DAG graph.](/img/guides/airflow-ui_grid_graph.gif)

 :::note

 Earlier Airflow versions had a different **Graph** view that was not integrated into the DAG view.
-See the [Airflow documentation of your version](https://airflow.apache.org/docs/apache-airflow/2.6.3/ui.html#graph-view) for more information.
+See the [Apache Airflow® documentation of your version](https://airflow.apache.org/docs/apache-airflow/2.6.3/ui.html#graph-view) for more information.

 :::